 VICE: Your photos definitely have an 80s vibe, and you've mentioned being influenced by heavy metal music.
 Can you talk a bit about that?

 Yeah!
 I love metal music.
 It just feels like the perfect style of music for drag because it's so dramatic.
 Even before I did drag I would look at drag shows and be like, "wow, it would be so amazing if they would do one of the metal songs I like."
 For the look, a lot of the 80s glam rock was very androgynous, like gender-fuck, guys in make-up with teased hair, but then a masculine body, leather, leopard print.
 It was such a weird gender mix that almost felt like drag in itself.
 It's strange though because there were almost no beards in 80s metal.
 Yet you see beards in a lot of today's metal.

 Does having a beard as a drag queen feel political to you?

 For me, it never started as a political thing.
 It was always just based on what I thought looked good.
 It's like picking and choosing my favourite aspects of each gender.
 Like I love big hair, and so I incorporate that.
 But I also like a curvier silhouette, and so I pad.
 But as I get responses from people I realize the beard has become political, whether I like it or not.
 The beard says "fuck you" to gender in general.

 You're showing people that you can break the rules.

 Exactly.
 Actually, I remember a specific comment from a woman who had hirsutism—which is a condition that makes you super hairy.
 So she was just a very hairy cis woman, and she said, "Queens like Hellvetika make me feel like I can be beautiful."
 I was like, wow.
-I'd never considered that I could help cis women who had natural facial hair, but of course, they exist!
-The only reason that stuff is not acceptable is because of stupid societal norms.
-We want everyone to look a certain way, and we view beauty as this narrow thing.
+I'd never considered that I could help cis women who had natural facial hair, but of course they exist!
+And the only reason that stuff is not acceptable is because of stupid societal norms.
+We want everyone to look a certain way and we view beauty as this narrow thing.